Varavara Rao: 1973–75: Imprisonment during the Emergency

 Rao was initially arrested in 1973 by the Andhra Pradesh State Government, under the Maintenance of Internal Security Act, on charges of inciting violence through his writing.
-Although he was released by a order of the Andhra Pradesh High Court, which rebuked the State Government for failing to show that his writings had resulted in actual violence, he was rearrested in 1975, during the Emergency, under the same law.
+Although he was released by an order of the Andhra Pradesh High Court, which rebuked the State Government for failing to show that his writings had resulted in actual violence, he was rearrested in 1975, during the Emergency, under the same law.
 He was released after this second arrest, as well.

 The High Court of Andhra Pradesh struck down the order and released him after a month and a half.
 The High Court judgment asked the government not to resort to such actions against writers unless their writings have an immediate and direct bearing in a physical action.
 After a few months, the government charged a conspiracy case wherein all the actions of revolutionaries were shown as the direct consequences of a poem or a speech or a writing of revolutionary writers.
-Prominent Virasam leaders Cherabanda Raju, K. V. Ramana Reddy, T. Madhusudana Rao, M. T. Khan, Varavara Rao and M Ranganatham were implicated in the case along with 41 revolutionary activists.
 This conspiracy case, known as Secunderabad Conspiracy Case, was filed in May 1974 and ended in acquittal in February 1989, after 15 years of prolonged and tiresome trial.
-In connection with the Conspiracy Case, Varavara Rao was arrested in May 1974.
-He was denied bail several times and finally released on conditional bail in April 1975.Varavara Rao was arrested again on 26 June 1975, on the eve of proclamation of Indian Emergency.
-During Emergency, he was a detainee under the MISA.
-He was one of the few prisoners whose interviews with their relatives were restricted and their mail was subjected to stringent scrutiny.
-Though all the prisoners were released on the day when Emergency was lifted, Varavara Rao was arrested again at the entrance of the jail and was kept behind the bars for a week more on a fresh MISA warrant.
-He was released only when the new Janata Party government repealed the Act itself.
+In connection with the Conspiracy Case, Rao was arrested in May 1974.
+He was denied bail several times and finally released on conditional bail in April 1975.
+Rao was arrested again on 26 June 1975, on the eve of proclamation of Indian Emergency.

-Varavara Rao was at the forefront in mobilising popular and democratic support to the widespread mass movements in northern Telangana during post-emergency days.
-As a consequence, he had to face mental harassment and physical assaults.
-He survived several attempts on his life by mercenaries of landlords as well as anti-social elements.
-A police official at Mandamarri, Adilabad district in April 1979, beat him on a public platform.